JS-RML/flexflip/README.md

 ![figure8](DFF-Manipulation-master/media/fig8)

 ## Hardware Setup:
-The figure shows the setup on sight.
+The following figure shows the setup on sight.
 Our gripper is, mounted on UR10, is to be controlled to turn thepaper strip, localized autonomously through AprilTag.
 Range of the initialconfigurations of the hand to be tested in our page-turning experiments.
-And the following iterms are adopted for our useage:
+And here are listed iterms we adopted for experiments:
 - Robot arm: Universal Robot UR10
 - 3D printed soft gripper: Stl files and descriptive drawings for manufacturing are in [mesh folder](https://github.com/HKUST-RML/soft_gripper_page_turning/tree/master/mesh).
 The soft pneumatic finger is 3D printed by 95A hardness TPU on Ultimaker 3 Extended.
 Thickness of each layer is set as 0.08mm and the printing speed as 35mm/s for high precision.
 Mounting parts are printed by PLA on the same machine.
 And introduction of TPU could be found at [here](http://www.huntsman.com/polyurethanes/Media%20Library/global/files/guide_tpu.pdf).
-- USB camera
+- USB camera: Logitech C525 Webcam
-- Arduino
+- Arduino: Arduino Mega
 - DAC module
 - [Two SMC ITV 0030 series electro-pneumatic regulators](https://www.smcpneumatics.com/ITV0030-3ML-Q.html)